phoenixframework/phoenix/guides/contexts.md

 > Note: we are starting with the basics for modeling an ecommerce system.
 In practice, modeling such systems yields more complex relationships such as product variants, optional pricing, multiple currencies, etc. We'll keep things simple in this guide, but the foundations will give you a solid starting point to building such a complete system.

 Phoenix generated the web files as expected in `lib/hello_web/`.
 We can also see our context files were generated inside a `lib/hello/catalog.ex` file and our product schema in the directory of the same name.
 Note the difference between `lib/hello` and `lib/hello_web`.
-We have a `Catalog` module to serve as the public API for product catalog functionality, as well as an `Catalog.Product` struct, which is an Ecto schema for casting and validating product data.
+We have a `Catalog` module to serve as the public API for product catalog functionality, as well as a `Catalog.Product` struct, which is an Ecto schema for casting and validating product data.
 Phoenix also provided web and context tests for us, it also included test helpers for creating entities via the `Hello.Catalog` context, which we'll look at later.
 For now, let's follow the instructions and add the route according to the console instructions, in `lib/hello_web/router.ex`:

 ```diff
   scope "/", HelloWeb do